 If you decide to observe Passover with your family, be sure to remember that the day of Passover is different every year because it’s based on the moon cycle.
 You can find accurate dates for all the Biblical feasts on this page.
 They even have a printable calendar that you can use to remember when they are each year.

 Be leery of following any of the Biblical feast dates on the Jewish calendar because unfortunately the Jews have switched to a fixed calendar for observing the Biblical feasts.
-The link above is to a Christian organization that determines the Biblical feasts based on the moon cycles.
+The link above is to a Christian organization that determines the Biblical feasts based on the moon cycles (which is how the dates were originally determined).

 Join us for the Spiritual Spring Cleaning Challenge this Passover!